Committee for a Workers' International: New mass workers' parties

 P-SOL Socialism and Liberty Party after left wing parliamentarians were expelled from the PT.

 In the 2011 Irish general election the CWI's Irish affiliate, the Socialist Party won two seats in the Dáil as a part of the wider left group, the United Left Alliance which won five seats in total in Dáil Éireann.
-However, one of the elected members of the Socialist Party has since left the party to continue as an independent.
+However, one of the elected members of the Socialist Party later left the party to continue as an independent.
 In the by-election in Dublin West in 2014, the Socialist Party gained a second seat in the Dáil again, and a third seat in the 2014 Dublin South-West by-election as part of the Anti-Austerity Alliance.

-Split
+Dissolution

-In 2018 and 2019, a dispute developed in around the questions of socialism and identity politics, the role of the trade unions and the working-class movement, and under what programme and how Marxists should organise internationally and domestically.
-This led to a multifaceted split.
-The dispute divided the leading bodies of the CWI, with International Secretariat and International Executive Committee taking conflicting positions.
+In 2018 and 2019, a dispute within the Committee for a Workers' International developed around the questions of socialism and identity politics.

-One group, which had founded the “In Defence of a Working Class and Trotskyist CWI” (IDWCTCWI) faction in November 2018 in support of the CWI's International Secretariat, declared in July 2019 that they had refounded the CWI.
+One faction founded the In Defence of a Working Class and Trotskyist CWI (IDWCTCWI) faction, which considers itself a continuation of the original CWI, using the same name.
+Several groups subsequently split away from the IDWCTCWI to form International Revolutionary Left.

-A second group, in support of the majority of the CWI's International Executive Committee, declared itself the CWI Majority in August 2019 and renamed itself International Socialist Alternative on 1 February 2020.
-It asserted that the CWI had not dissolved but that the IDWCTCWI had split from the CWI.
+A second faction, in support of the majority of the CWI's International Executive Committee, later renamed itself International Socialist Alternative and also considers itself the continuation of the original CWI.

-A third group, which had split from the IDWCTCWI earlier, declared it had left the CWI entirely and formed International Revolutionary Left in July 2019.